Killing of Nicole van den Hurk: Court proceedings

 De G.'s trial began on 2 November 2015.
 Prosecution experts testified to the DNA evidence.
 Later that month, the trial was suspended for two weeks during investigation into a witness's statement that de G. had confessed to killing a girl.
 In a later interview, that witness and another said that de G. had made this confession while they were patients in a mental institution a decade earlier.
 De G.'s counsel argued this testimony was motivated by the €15,000 reward.

 A trace of semen containing DNA from at least two persons—believed by experts to be de G., van den Hurk's then-boyfriend and possibly a third suspect—had been found on her remains.
 With experts disagreeing on the reliability of the sample and the conclusions that could be drawn from the test results, it was announced in March 2016 that scientists would re-analyse the DNA results using new methods.

 On 19 April 2016, the court heard that it was 2.28 million times more likely than not that de G. was one of the people whose DNA was found on the remains.

 Verdict

 On 12 October 2016, the prosecution demanded that de G. be sentenced to fourteen years' imprisonment, asserting that he could not have had consensual sex with van den Hurk as she had no time for a second relationship.

-On 21 November 2016, de G. was found guilty of rape, but acquitted of manslaughter on the basis that there could another suspect due to the inconclusive DNA analysis.
+On 21 November 2016, de G. was found guilty of rape, but acquitted of manslaughter on the basis that there could be another suspect due to the inconclusive DNA analysis.
 The court sentenced him to five years' imprisonment.
 In determining the sentence, the court considered that he was deemed legally insane at the time of the crime.